kevwjin/dotfile-deps/README.md

 oh-my-zsh
 zsh-powerlevel10k
 ```
+CLI utils and the rust rewrite of Bitwarden, rbw, are also contained in the flake.

 > Note that Yabai, Skhd, and Sketchybar dependencies are not contained in the flake.nix. @kevwjin believes managing them with Homebrew on MacOS allows for more ease of use and separation of concerns; not to mention that SIP must be disabled for these window management tools to function properly (and nix-darwin cannot disable SIP).

 To use this repo with the [kevwjin/dotfiles](https://github.com/kevwjin/dotfiles) repo, first install Nix if you have not done so. @kevwjin recommends following the official documentation of the Nix organization at [https://nix.dev/install-nix.html](https://nix.dev/install-nix.html).
 Once Nix is installed on your system and flakes are enabled, 1) clone this repo and 2) move the flake.nix to `$HOME/.config/nix`.